MarginaliaSearch/MarginaliaSearch/code/libraries/big-string/readme.md

 of HTML documents in memory during conversion.
 XML has been described as the opposite of a compression scheme, and as a result, HTML compresses ridiculously well.

+## Configuration

+If the Java property 'bigstring.disabled' is set to true, the BigString class will not compress strings.

 ## Demo

 ```java